btcpayserver/btcpayserver/README.md

 Please check out our [official website](https://btcpayserver.org/), our [complete documentation](https://github.com/btcpayserver/btcpayserver-doc) and [FAQ](https://github.com/btcpayserver/btcpayserver-doc/tree/master/FAQ#btcpay-frequently-asked-questions-and-common-issues) for more details.

-If you have any troubles with BTCPay, please file a [Github issue](https://github.com/btcpayserver/btcpayserver/issues).
+If you have trouble using BTCPay, consider joining [communities listed on official website](https://btcpayserver.org/#communityCTA) to get help from BTCPay community members.
+Only file [Github issue](https://github.com/btcpayserver/btcpayserver/issues) for technical issues you can't resolve through other channels or feature requests you've validated with other members of community.

-For general questions, please join the community chat on [Mattermost](https://chat.btcpayserver.org/).
+Main community chat is located on [Mattermost](https://chat.btcpayserver.org/).

 ## How to build